-Table 7 presents the patent equations for the sample where we can construct TFP.
-Even though the sample is smaller, the effect of Chinese import competition is similar to that in the overall sample in Table 1 (0.28 vs. 0.32).
-We then include the firm's initial TFP in column (2) which, in line with the trapped factor model, is negatively correlated with subsequent patent growth (the opportunity cost of innovating is higher for firms with more trapped factors).
-Column (3) includes the crucial interaction term between import growth and initial TFP.
-As the model predicts, there is a significant and positive interaction suggesting that high TFP firms are more likely to respond by innovating when faced by a Chinese import shock than low productivity firms.
+Using industry wage premium interprets the theory quite literally and it may be that trapped factors are a more general phenomenon.
+An alternative measure of trapped factors is to use measured TFP ("MFP") as a higher value of this term will reflect the fact that some firms have higher TFP than others (see Appendix A).
+The advantage of this measure is that it is firm specific, but a disadvantage is that we can only construct TFP for a sub-sample of the data.
+Column (4) of Table 8 presents the patent equations for this sub-sample.
+Even though the sample is smaller, the effect of Chinese import competition on patents is similar to that in the overall sample in Table 1 (0.284 vs. 0.321).
+We then include the firm's initial TFP in column (5) which, in line with the trapped factor model, is negatively correlated with subsequent patent growth.
+Column (6) includes the key interaction term between import growth and initial TFP.
+There is a significant and positive interaction suggesting that high TFP firms are more likely to respond by innovating when faced by a Chinese import shock than low productivity firms.
+This result has the same flavor as Aghion et al (2005) that the innovation in firms nearer the technology frontier responds more positively to competition, than low TFP firms.
+Unlike Aghion et al, however, we find no evidence of an inverted